GStreamer/gstreamer/gst-launch.md

 **gst-launch-1.0 filesrc location=videofile ! decodebin name=decoder
 decoder. ! queue ! audioconvert ! audioresample ! osssink decoder. !
-ffmpegcolorspace ! xvimagesink** Play any supported video format with video and audio output.
+videoconvert ! xvimagesink** Play any supported video format with video and audio output.
 Threads are used automatically.
 To make this even easier, you can use the playbin element: